 Our assessment found that the fund is priced competitively compared to the average cost of its peers.
+However, we did find that the Class I and Class F shares are priced more expensively than the average cost of their peers.

-9.3 SARASIN GLOBAL EQUITY REAL RETURN - CONTINUED
+10.3 SARASIN GLOBAL EQUITY REAL RETURN - CONTINUED